-Samsung SPH-L710 user agent profile leaks, suggests Sprint may offer dual-core Galaxy S IIIAlex Wagner - Senior News Editor
+Samsung SPH-L710 user agent profile leaks, suggests Sprint may offer dual-core Galaxy S IIIAlex Wagner - Deputy Managing Editor, News Desk

 Ready for some rumors on some upcoming LTE handsets, Sprint customers?
 The folks at Pocketnow have gotten hold of a pair of user agent profiles for two unannounced devices, one of which may be the Galaxy S III.
 As you can see above, one of the profiles is for a device with the model number SPH-L710.
 Sprint's version of the Galaxy Nexus is the SPH-L700, so it's thought that the L710 could be the Galaxy S III.
 The specs listed in the L710's user agent profile include a display with a 1280x720 resolution, Android 4.0.4, 16GB of internal storage and a microSD slot capable of accepting 64GB cards.
 One other feature that potential Sprint GSIII owners will be interested in is the processor, which this report claims will be of the dual-core MSM8960 Snapdragon S4 variety.

 A separate user agent profile obtained by Pocketnow has offered up some details on a device with the model number SPH-L300.
 The L suggests that LTE connectivity will be included, though the lower number means that this may be a slightly lower-end device than the Galaxy Nexus or the SPH-L710.
 Specs listed in the SPH-L300's user agent profile include Android 4.0.4, a 480x800 screen, 5-megapixel camera, dual-core MSM8960 Snapdragon S4 processor, 1GB RAM and 4GB internal storage.